postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ### Update failed error

-While updating the app there might be some issues due to which the user would see the following modal
+While updating the app there might be some issues due to which the user would see the following modal.

 [![update-error-dialog][update-error-dialog]][update-error-dialog]